tiagobento/prototypes/bee/FUTURE.md

     - Select all the cells in the table when double-clicking the controller cell or the expression header.
     - Select entire rows.
 Context-menu integrated.
 E.g. Delete rows 1-20.
     - select entire columns.
 Context-menu integrated.
 E.g. Delete columns 1-20.
+- Performance
+    - Enable virtualization of table rows to allow for great performance when dealing with huge tables.
 - SceSim
     - Create a new SceSim new editor based on BeeTable.